Doing Business in Argentina

 Honour is incredibly important in Argentina's culture.
 It is therefore frowned upon to publicly criticise or correct a business associate.
 Despite this, Argentinians can be quite direct and sometimes blunt, but they still manage to be tactful.

 Expats will soon realise that Argentinians are passionate and use many gestures to bring their point across.
 Personal space is virtually non-existent and touching is not uncommon during a conversation.
 When greeting, a standard handshake is appropriate and eye contact is important.
-If possible, expats should greet the oldest or most important person in the room first, as a sign of respect.
+If possible, expats should greet the oldest or most important person in the room first as a sign of respect.

 When arranging a business meeting in Argentina, it is necessary to make an appointment one or two weeks before the intended meeting.
-This appointment should be made by email or telephone; however, the actual meeting should always be face to face, as telephonic meetings or written communication is seen as overly impersonal.
+This appointment should be made by email or telephone; however, the actual meeting should always be face to face, as telephonic meetings or written communication are seen as overly impersonal.

 It is a good idea to have any documents available in both English and Spanish; the same applies to business cards.